drakulah/JioSaavnAPI/README.md

-# Raavn
+# JioSaavnAPI
-A Rust-based tool for extracting and parsing data from the JioSaavn Public API.
+An unofficial JioSaavn API written in rust.